CMacM/BATSim/README.md

 BATSim renders GalSim surface-brightness profiles on coordinate grids that can be transformed before sampling.
-This makes it possible to apply non-affine shear fields, such as intrinsic alignment and flexion, while keeping the rendering pipeline close to GalSim's image conventions.
+This makes it possible to apply non-affine shear fields, such as intrinsic alignment and flexion, while directly working with GalSim's infrastructure for galaxy and point spread function profiles.
+BATSim interfaces directly with GalSim's C++ API for faster sampling of profiles.

-The current renderer samples profiles on a supersampled grid, optionally applies sub-pixel block integration, and performs PSF and pixel convolution in Fourier space.
-The default render path uses:
+The current renderer workflow involves sampling profiles onto an internal high-resolution grid, applying optional sub-pixel integration for anti-aliasing, optionally performing an FFT to convolve PSF and pixel profiles, and finally downsampling an cropping to return the requested galaxy image.

+By default, BATSim's render has the following settings enables

-- `psf_mode="kvalue"` for analytic PSF Fourier sampling through BATSim's C++ layer
+- `psf_mode="kvalue"` for analytic PSF Fourier sampling through BATSim's C++ layer.
-- `force_input_flux=True` to preserve the input galaxy flux after convolution
-- `use_true_center=True` to match GalSim's true-image-center convention
+- `use_true_center=True` to match GalSim's true-image-center convention.
-- `integration_order=2` for Gauss-Legendre block integration
+- `integration_order=2` for real-space Gauss-Legendre block integration as an anti-aliasing measure.
-- `compensate_integration="quadrature"` to remove the matching Gauss-Legendre transfer function; pass `"exact_sinc"` for ideal top-hat compensation or `None` to disable compensation
+- `compensate_integration="quadrature"` to remove the matching Gauss-Legendre transfer function from the Fourier profile.
-- `backend="np"` by default, with optional CuPy support for FFT-heavy steps
+- `backend="np"` Use NumPy for array ops by default, with optional CuPy support for FFT-heavy steps

+Currently, the CuPy backend support is not typically faster than pure NumPy for generating large samples of low-resolution images.
+It may be quicker should you wish to simulate large high-resolution images.
+We recommend at this stage only advanced users experiment with CuPy.
+Support is mostly intended for future development purposes at this stage.

 ## Quickstart